 As one of America’s oldest and most distinctive institutions of higher learning, Mercer University is proud to be a second home for students from more than 50 countries.
 We welcome all applicants, including international students, and consider students for admission to the traditional undergraduate program without regard to nationality or citizenship.
 We are ready to support you as you transition to university enrollment in the U.S.

 Who Is An International Student?

-At Mercer University, an “international student” is defined as a student who is not a U.S. Citizen or a U.S. permanent resident – including citizens of other countries graduating from a secondary school (high school) in the U.S. or individuals who have undocumented or Deferred Action for Childhood Arrivals (DACA) status and are graduating from a secondary school (high school) in the U.S.
+At Mercer University, an “international student” is defined as a student who is not a U.S. Citizen or a U.S. permanent resident – including citizens of other countries graduating from a secondary school (high school) in the U.S.

 Find Your Counselor